javascript-tutorial/en.javascript.info/2-ui/2-events/03-event-delegation/article.md

 We can combine multiple behaviors on a single element as well.

-The "behavior" pattern can be an alternative of mini-fragments of JavaScript.
+The "behavior" pattern can be an alternative to mini-fragments of JavaScript.

 ## Summary